tunaiku/amar-ui-web/README.md

 @import '@amar-ui-web/color/scss/functions';
 ```

-Please refer to each package/module documentation to find out more.
+To know more about each package/module features and APIs, please refer to each package documentation.